 Ruud is a PhD candidate in the group of Plant Cell Biology.
 His research focuses on the mechanism behind the directional growth changes in the plant root upon encountering salt.

 Marc is a postdoctoral researcher in the Department of Plant Physiology at the SILS (group of Dr. Petra Bleeker).
 He is trying to improve insect resistance of cultivated tomatoes by introducing genes from wild tomato species.

 Christian Linke (webmaster, 2014-2016)

-Christian is a postdoc in the Synthetic Systems Biology and Nuclear Organisation group.
-His major research focus is to unravel the role of forkhead transcription factors in the regulation of cell cycle in Saccharomyces cerevisiae.
-Specifically, he investigates origin activity which is a crucial step for the replication of genetic material in S-phase.
+Christian was a postdoc in the Synthetic Systems Biology and Nuclear Organisation group.
+His major research focus here was to unravel the role of forkhead transcription factors in the regulation of cell cycle in Saccharomyces cerevisiae.

 Paula van Kleeff (Events, 2014-2016)

 Ricardo was a PhD student in the Molecular Neuroscience group of Prof. Marten Smidt.
 His extraordinary skills in organizing events were greatly appreciated.

 Ada was a PhD candidate in Molecular Cytology.
 Her research used the small translucent sea anemone, Nematostella vectensis to investigate the role of these genes in an evolutionary framework.

 Sacha Stelder (Secretary & Events, 2012-2014)